Last Updated : 01-February-2023

 Manufacturers must deal with a number of vendors and distribution partners to procure or distribute different parts or finished goods.
 It is very important to keep a check on the associated costs and the profitability numbers.
 Having a cost analysis solution that integrates all the information on a single platform and allows you to get actionable insights, can really bring efficiencies across these activities.

-The overhead costs are determining the profitability of each manufacturer.
+The excessive Overhead costs could be detrimental to manufacturing profitability.
 To have real control and visibility over these costs, connected data sources and advanced analytics capabilities are needed.
-Labour cost forms a major chunk of overhead costs.
+Labor cost forms a major chunk of overhead costs.
 Hence, it is critical to link not only job roles and wages to certain processes but individuals.
 Employee badges can be tracked with sensors placed on the shop floor.
 This data can be analysed to assign the exact cost of each task in a process, broken down to an individual’s level.
+We are observing a growing adoption of these smart IoT devices in the factories.

-At Polestar, we help companies in becoming a connected enterprise where the data sources are connected and everyone in the company has access to the right data, at the right time to achieve operational efficiencies.
+At Polestar Solutions, we help companies in becoming a connected enterprise where the data sources are connected and everyone in the company has access to the right data, at the right time to achieve operational efficiencies.

 If you are looking for a data analytics partner in India or an offshore engagement, our data science teams can help you set up a robust data management and analytics platform.
 Why not today and let’s get started?